AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Local repository: Place where your snapshots/timeline is saved

-- Remote repository (in our case it is github)
+- Remote repository (in our case it is github): Backupspace on a server

   - Create repository